andreiramani/Introduction-to-NoSQL-Databases/README.md

   <li>Get mongodb-database-tools for ubuntu</li>
   <li>Install mongodb (make sure you can access mongodb cli)</li>
   <li>Install cassandra (make sure you can access the cqlsh)</li>
-<li>Set up the IBM Cloudant connection (use your credential from IBM Cloudant instance) from your local ubuntu terminal</li>
+<li>Set up the IBM Cloudant connection (use credential from IBM Cloudant instance), using curl - make sure you can access your Cloudant DB from local ubuntu terminal</li>
 </ol>

-<p>Here is my complete syntax for the assignment:</p>
+<p>Here is my complete syntax on each step, for the whole assignment (screenshoot provided):</p>
 <code>
 == 2 create index on table movies curl -X POST $CLOUDANTURL/movies/_index \